Council and Social Housing

 What is your responsibility?

-• Social Landlords (be they Local Authorities or Housing Associations) have a responsibility under the Regulatory Reform (Fire Safety) Order 2005 (FSO) to ensure that their properties and tenants are safe.
-The “responsible person” has a legal responsibility under the FSO and can be criminally prosecuted if they do not fulfil their duties.
+• The “responsible person” (this could be a management company or an individual) who has a legal responsibility under the FSO and can be criminally prosecuted if they do not fulfil their duties.
 The responsibility extends to the requirement for a fire risk assessment in all non-domestic buildings, including the common parts of flats and houses of multiple occupation.

 • The state of Fire Doors falls within this and is given specific reference in the FSO.
-Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities and tenants who are concerned about their fire doors.
+Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities and from tenants who are concerned about their fire doors.

 Why is a Fire Door Important?